 Who are we really?
 What is the self?
-One view is we’re not our thoughts but exist apart from them while another is we are entirely our thoughts and nothing else.
+Are we entirely our thoughts and nothing else or would we exist even apart from them?
 Which if either is right?

 The personal self is only transient short-lived thoughts while the experiencing self watches and exists without the necessity of thinking at all.
 Through mindfulness meditation and awareness the experiencing self emerges as the personal self dissolves and vanishes – at least at times.
 By flickering between such modes of being it’s discovered that what’s commonly called “self-consciousness” is actually a lack of consciousness.

-The role of the personal self – which is vital – is to set the framework, to take us to the foot of the mountain but the final steps have to emerge independently.
+The role of the personal self – which is a legitimate one – is to set the framework, to take us to the foot of the mountain but the final steps have to come about independently.
 Many times – particularly at times of stress and disturbance – these steps will falter and we have to be content with merely reinforcing an empty framework, forming ourselves around the shape of attention even if not wholly inhabiting it.